Pros & Cons of Starting a Lawn Care Business

 Owning your own business means you get to call the shots.
 It also means you’re accountable if any of those decisions go awry.
 Being held accountable for a company is tricky.
 It’s not just your own actions you take the fall for, but those of your employees, products, and equipment.
 It’s essential to have all your insurance in order before starting a job.
 This includes bondable employees and having a business license.

-One-Man Band Before You Grow
+One-Person Band Before You Grow

 Lawn care businesses come in many sizes, but they all start out the same.
 Before you get the momentum to grow your staff, it could be just you doing the dirty work.
 That means long hours, small paychecks, and plenty of extra tasks with nobody to delegate to.
 Eventually, all that hard work pays off, but in the meantime, there’s less downtime with family and friends and more stress.